Boursin Mashed Potatoes

 Instructions

-• Bring a large pot of well-salted water to a boil.
-Add cubed potatoes and cook until fork tender, about 10-12 minutes.
+• Bring a large pot of water to a boil with 1 teaspoon sea salt.
+Add 6 russet potatoes and cook until fork tender, about 10-12 minutes.

 • Drain potatoes and add them back to the pot.